 How to apply

 To apply send a cover letter explaining why you are interested in this position, resume, and professional references as a single PDF file that has your name in its title, and “WRP Law Internship” in the subject line to firstname.lastname@example.org by March 3, 2017.

 The Justice Center is an equal opportunity employer.
 People of color and individuals from diverse backgrounds are encouraged to apply for available positions.
-The Justice Center does not discriminate on the basis of race, color, national origin, ethnic background, citizenship status, religion, gender, gender identity, sexual orientation, age, or disability.
+The Justice Center does not discriminate on the basis of race, color, national origin, ethnic background, citizenship status, religion, gender, sexual orientation, age, or disability.